deniselashlley/TheLightTreeYoga/src/pages/introduction/index.md

 templateKey: introduction
 title: Let's go on a journey to re-member our inter-connectedness
-quote: I invite you to join me for embodied explorations, journeys and events to reawaken and explore our sense of Aliveness!
+quote: I invite you to join me for embodied explorations, journeys and events to reawaken and restore our sense of Aliveness!
 image: /img/tlt-intro-21.jpg
 highlightedText: ""
 ---